 The research landscape in Svalbard then further developed.
 In Barentsburg there have been scientific activities under the auspices of the Russian Arctic Antarctic Research Institute for decades.
 In Longyearbyen there were several research projects present from around the time of the opening of the airport in 1975.
-The University Centre in Svalbard was established in

-Longyearbyen in 1993, and has since grown to its present scale of ~50 scientific personnel and an annual throughflow of about 750 students (200 student year equivalents per year).
+The University Centre in Svalbard was established in Longyearbyen in 1993 and has since grown to its present scale of ~ 50 scientific personnel and an annual throughflow of about 750 students (200 student year equivalents per year).
 In addition to research activities in these permanent sites, a large number of studies and projects have been carried out in the surrounding parts of the archipelago, with the scope to study the glaciers, permafrost, vegetation and ecosystems in a changing climate.

 With the diversity of research spreading across Svalbard, a need for better sharing of information about ongoing research was seen and Svalbard Science Forum (SSF) was established in May 1998 under the auspices of the Norwegian Research Council (St.meld.nr.22, 2009).
-SSF has expanded its activities with a new mandate in 2005 and rapidly evolved to its present organisation with a permanent office in the Svalbard Science Centre in Longyearbyen.
-The initial task of SSF was to establish the Research in Svalbard (RiS) database which then was a paper-based annual report.
-Today RiS is a fully digital direct information platform with past, ongoing, and planned research projects in Svalbard.
+SSF expanded its activities with a new mandate in 2005 and rapidly evolved to its present organization with a permanent office in the Svalbard Science Centre in Longyearbyen.
+The initial task of SSF was to establish the Research in Svalbard (RiS) database, which then was a paper-based annual report.
+Today RiS is a fully digital direct information platform with past, ongoing and planned research projects in Svalbard.
 Everyone doing research in Svalbard is expected to contribute to the RiS database.
 SSF has two meetings per year for Svalbard-wide research, providing information exchange between the major research nodes in Svalbard (Barentsburg not participating since February 2022).
-SSF does not make scientific priorities or recommendations per se, but facilitates the flow of information.
-SSF also provides some funding opportunities to further scientific cooperation in Svalbard and enable the recruitment of young scientists to Arctic research, as well as organising a conference focusing on Svalbard Science every other year.
+SSF does not make scientific priorities or recommendations per se but facilitates the flow of information.
+SSF also provides some funding opportunities to further scientific cooperation in Svalbard and enable the recruitment of young scientists to Arctic research, as well as organizing a conference focusing on Svalbard Science every other year.

-The next challenge for the scientific community was to dare formulate and tackle larger Svalbard-wide endeavours where questions larger than any single of the research entities would be able to pursue on their own, e.g. an Earth System Science perspective.
-Another challenge was harmonising data and making it openly available using machine readable formats, so that results from different contributors can be utilised together with minimal data revision.
+The next challenge for the scientific community was to dare to formulate and tackle larger Svalbard-wide endeavours with questions larger than any one of the research entities would be able to pursue on their own, e.g. an Earth system science (ESS) perspective.
+Another challenge was harmonizing data and making it openly available using machinereadable formats, meaning that results from different contributors can be utilized together with minimal data revision.
 These were visions and roles that none of the existing structures were designed to undertake.
-The creation of Svalbard Integrated Arctic Earth Observing System (SIOS), an Earth System Science (ESS) -guided independent international consortium was therefore a next step (St.meld.nr.22, 2009) to bring together the full scientific benefits of the previously established practical research cooperation bodies.
-Towards this backdrop the potential to develop a full ESS regional distributed Research Infrastructure (RI) to study Arctic environmental change in Svalbard was identified already in 2007.
-To achieve this, the concept of SIOS was developed through an EU funded preparatory phase project 2010-2013, and the operation continued with an interim phase 2014-2017.
-Thanks to great efforts during the previous 10 years, SIOS entered its operational phase in 2018.
+The creation of Svalbard Integrated Arctic Earth Observing System (SIOS), an ESSguided independent international consortium was therefore a next step (St.meld.nr.22, 2009) to bring together the full scientific benefits of the previously established practical research cooperation bodies.
+Against this backdrop the potential to develop a full ESS regional distributed research infrastructure (RI) to study Arctic environmental change in Svalbard was already identified in 2007.
+To achieve this, the concept of SIOS was developed through an EU-funded preparatory-phase project in 2010-2013, and the operation continued with an interim phase in 2014-2017.
+Thanks to great efforts undertaken during the previous 10 years, SIOS entered its operational phase in 2018.